 Best Living Japan promotes non-profit community events for free!
 If you have an event to promote, please submit on this page for consideration.

-Volunteer in Japan – Great Charities to Support in 2016
+Volunteer in Japan – Great Charities to Support

 1. Room to Read is the English-speaking and bilingual volunteer group dedicated to raising awareness and funds for Room to Read charity.
 Room to Read envision a world in which all children can pursue a quality education that enables them to reach their full potential and contribute to their community and the world.
 To achieve this goal, we focus on two areas where we believe we can have the greatest impact: literacy and gender equality in education.
 We work in collaboration with communities and local governments across Asia and Africa to develop literacy skills and a habit of reading among primary school children, and support girls to complete secondary school with the life skills they’ll need to succeed in school and beyond.
 Room to Read holds various social and cultural events each year to raise funds.